 “I didn’t think that hill was ever going to end!” she exclaimed.

 Turns out she was the last of the riders I had seen earlier, and she had turned around right after seeing me, climbing just behind me.
 As the two riders waited for their companions, a few of which were way, way behind, I decided to ride on by myself, even though it would have been nice to have company back to Sedona.
 But I figured they would turn out to be faster than me on the descents, (I don’t like riding fast downhill all that much — I’d rather live to ride another day).
 If perchance they caught up with me, well so much the better.
 I’d have company at least for a while.

 I clipped into the pedals and cranked out of the parking lot.
 It was 2 pm.

 Cross winds and cross drivers

 The descent back to Jerome wasn’t pleasant.
-The road was rough — I was constantly dodging potential pot holes, and the traffic was picking up, with many noisy motorcycles, and my hands were numb from constantly pulsing the brakes down the hill and around the sharp corners.
+The road was rough.
+I was constantly dodging potential pot holes.
+The traffic was picking up with many noisy motorcycles, and my hands were numb from constantly pulsing the brakes down the hill and around the sharp corners.
 I opted not to turn in to the Jerome rest stop, figuring they probably had closed up shop anyway.
 I cruised further down towards Cottonwood.
-The crosswinds picked up with more intensity, making for a squirrely descent.
+The crosswinds increased in intensity, making for a squirrely descent.
 Keeping the bike upright was almost as tiring as climb uphill.